cbrennanpoole/preamble-project/README.md

         - Whole Plant Hemp

-        - Ancillary services relating to both __Information Technology__ and agribusiness, __agribusiness,__ __camping and Georgia Tourism__, the once criminalized cannabis will continue to cause global revolutionary hyper-growth in agribusiness and we see opportunities a plenty in ancillary offerings; as people and communities realize the message, acknowledging God's green herbaceous health and wellness plants; while complementing the surging sustainability models, and renewable mindsets.
+        - Ancillary services relating to both __Information Technology__ and agribusiness, plus __camping and Georgia Tourism__.

+            - The once criminalized cannabis will continue to cause global revolutionary hyper-growth in agribusiness and we see opportunities a plenty in ancillary offerings.

+                - As people and communities realize the message, acknowledging God's green herbaceous health and wellness plants;

+                - A perfect complement to the surging sustainability models, and renewable mindsets.

 ---
 ### Elements: